-- Four courses in either Greek or Latin - Three courses in Classical Civilization at the 200-or 300-level, but not both CL 241 and CL 340.
-One Classical Civilization course ordinarily in ancient history (i.e., Roman or Greek), appropriate to the language chosen.
-A fifth language course at an advanced level may be substituted for a Classical Civilization requirement.
-HN 220 may be counted as one Classical Civilization course.
+- · Four courses in either Greek or Latin - Three courses in classical civilization at the 200- or 300-level, but not both CL 241 and CL 340.
+One classical civilization course is ordinarily in ancient history (i.e., Roman or Greek), appropriate to the language chosen.
+A fifth language course at an advanced level may be substituted for a classical civilization requirement.
+HN 220 may be counted as one classical civilization course.

-The minor in Classical Civilization is a true interdisciplinary area studies program on a small scale.
-It offers the astute undergraduate a unique opportunity to fulfill a not insignificant number of core requirements (Language, English, History, Fine Arts) while pursuing a major in a chosen field.
+The Minor in Classical Civilization is a true interdisciplinary area studies program on a small scale.
+It offers the astute undergraduate a unique opportunity to fulfill a not insignificant number of core requirements (language, English, history) while pursuing a major in a chosen field.